neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/use-validation-templates.md

 Click the `Settings` button in the `Create` tab.
-Scroll down to the `Template Validation` section.
+Scroll down to the `Validation templates` section.

-Clicking the checkbox will turn on `Template Validation` and these can be set for subject and session independent.
+Clicking the checkbox will turn on `Validation templates` and these can be set for subject and session independent.
 If the input is left empty, no Validation Template will be applied.